Pyuthan District: Geography and climate

 Pyuthan borders Dang Deukhuri District to the southwest along the crest of the Mahabharat Range and extends about 50 km northeast through the Middle Hills to a 3,000+ meter ridge that is both Pyuthan's border with Baglung district of Dhaulagiri Zone and the main watershed between the (west) Rapti and Gandaki River basins.
 Pyuthan borders Rolpa district to the west.
 Of the two upper tributaries of the West Rapti River, Pyuthan contains all of Jhimruk Khola and the lower part of Madi Khola after it exits Rolpa.
 The Madi-Jhimruk confluence is in southern Pyuthan, in the Mahabharat Range.

 The valley of Jhimruk Khola is the core of Pyuthan district.
 Its alluvial plain is intensively planted in rice during the summer monsoon.
 Wheat is grown as the winter crop.
 Madi Khola has eroded an inner gorge and is less suited to traditional irrigated agriculture.

 Demographics

-At the time of the 2011 Nepal census, Pyuthan District had a population of 228,102.
-Of these, 96.2% spoke Nepali, 2.3% Magar, 0.6% Newar, 0.4% Gurung, 0.1% Tamang, 0.1% Tharu and 0.1% other languages as their first language.
+At the time of the 2021 Nepal census, Pyuthan District had a population of 232,019.
+9.28% of the population is under 5 years of age.
+It has a literacy rate of 80.13% and a sex ratio of 1228 females per 1000 males.
+74,167 (31.97%) lived in municipalities..

-In terms of ethnicity/caste, 32.7% were Magar, 24.9% Chhetri, 14.0% Kami, 9.8% Hill Brahmin, 4.2% Sarki, 3.3% Sanyasi/Dasnami, 3.2% Damai/Dholi, 1.7% Newar, 1.5% Gurung, 1.5% Kumal, 1.1% Thakuri, 0.5% Gharti/Bhujel, 0.5% Tharu, 0.3% Musalman, 0.2% Badi, 0.1% Gaine, 0.1% Lhomi, 0.1% Tamang, 0.1% Thakali and 0.1% others.

-In terms of religion, 96.6% were Hindu, 2.8% Buddhist, 0.3% Muslim, 0.2% Christian and 0.1% others.

-In terms of literacy, 66.8% could read and write, 2.2% could only read and 31.0% could neither read nor write.
+Khas people make up a majority of the population with 59% of the population.
+Hill Janjatis make up 38% of the population, of which Magars are 34%, Kumal 2% and Gurung 1%.
+Newars are 2% of the population.

+At the time of the 2021 census, 94.87% of the population spoke Nepali and 3.36% Magar as their first language.
+In 2011, 96.2% of the population spoke Nepali as their first language.